-Even the smallest dogs require some form of daily exercise, but certain dogs have athleticism built and bred into their genetics.
+All dogs, even the smallest ones, require some form of daily exercise, but certain dogs have athleticism built into their genetics.
 These dog breeds have a seemingly never-ending abundance of energy and will require hours of daily exercise to burn it all off.
 If you are a lover of the outdoors and lead an athletic lifestyle, a high-energy dog is an ideal choice.

 What makes these dogs so full of boundless energy?
-It usually comes down to their genetics and what they were originally bred to do.
+It usually comes down to what they were originally bred to do.
 While this energy can differ from dog to dog, some dogs were just born to run and will be both unhealthy and unhappy if they can’t.

 1. Border Collie

 One of the most well-known and widely used working dogs, the Border Collie was bred to herd sheep and other livestock on the Scottish borders.
-These dogs are regarded as one of the most highly intelligent breeds of dogs in the world and are thus a breeze to train.
+This dog is regarded as one of the most highly intelligent breeds in the world and is thus a breeze to train.
 They learn commands incredibly fast and make excellent watchdogs.
 Being such intelligent and agile dogs, they also love ball games and activities that will stimulate them both mentally and physically.
-Not only are these dogs still used today for herding, but their athleticism and high intellect are also used for narcotics and bomb detection, search and rescue, and as guides.
+Not only are these dogs still used today for herding, but their athleticism and high intellect are also used for narcotics and bomb detection, search and rescue, and guiding.

 2. Siberian Husky